Understanding Metatarsal Bursitis: Causes and Treatment

 Symptoms and Diagnosis of Metatarsal Bursitis

-The primary symptom of Metatarsal Bursitis is localized pain in the ball of the foot.
+The primary symptom of Metatarsal Bursitis is localised pain in the ball of the foot.

 This pain often intensifies during physical activities or when wearing shoes.